-Her Song is dedicated to caring for victims of human trafficking.
+Our mission is to provide healing homes where young women are restored to life and freedom after human trafficking.
 We are also a trusted resource for community awareness and education.

 Our dream is a safe residential community where young women can not only recover from the horrors of human trafficking, but find purpose for their lives and move on to fulfill their dreams.

 i.
 Trauma informed care

 iv.
 A holistic approach to healing of the person

 v.
 Group support and case management